Fuzzworth/alx_test_suite/README.md

 contributions in making this repository a valuable resource for students engaged in pair programming projects.

----

-## contact any of the collaborators to be given access I guess
+# Contact any of the collaborators to be given access I guess

 ## Tips to Collaborate: